NuevoFoundation/workshops/content/english/ml-machine-learning/01-regression.md

 ---

 # What is regression?
-Regression is a technique to model the relationship between a feature (independent variables) and a variable feature (dependent variables).
+Regression is a technique to model the relationship between a feature (independent variables) and a prediction (dependent variables).
 It helps us understand how the value of a dependent variable is changing based on the value of the independent variable.
 When applied properly it helps us predict values 😯!

 |![Regression](../resources/regression.png)|
 |:--:|
 |Regression|

 Regression is a powerful technique that lets us find a line or a curve that fits the data we have.
-By doing regression, we can create a `mathematical model` that shows how the dependent and independent variables are related.
-Mathematical models are useful because they help us understand a system and make predictions based on the system's variables.
+BBy doing regression, we can create or reuse `mathematical models` that show how the dependent and independent variables are related.
+[Mathematical models](https://www.youtube.com/watch?v=xHtsuOB-TPw) are useful because they help us understand a system and make predictions based on the system's variables.
 Sometimes, the mathematical model we choose may not match the data well, so we have to look for a better model that can capture the patterns we see.

 ## Example 1: How do we know if it is going to rain?
 Whenever you use your phone, watch a news cast, or just ask in the internet "What is the chance of rain today?", mathematical models are used by meteorologists to predict if there will be the possibility of rain.
 You may wonder,  What `variables` are taken into consideration when running those mathematical models?
 Is the smell of rain enough?